What if they could be playful explorations of a new world?

 Can we all agree that WORKshops are a place to get some work done?

-That they’re places for *doing*?
-Yeah?
+That they’re places for actively doing something meaningful?

 So why is it that…